-- Review the full conflict resolution process and skills from Lessons 1 and 2. - Explain that when speaking in a conflict situation, it is more effective to use 'I' statements instead of 'you' statements.
+- Review the full conflict resolution process and skills from Lessons 1 and 2. - Explain that when speaking in a conflict situation, it is more effective to use 'l' statements instead of 'you' statements.
 Remind them of the impact of blaming statements, from Week 26, Lesson 3. - Demonstrate an example of using an 'l' statement in a conflict.
 For example, "If my friend and I, both want to play with the same toy, and she has it and will not share with me, I could say, 'I would like to play with that toy too.
-I feel sad that I cannot play with the toy today." - Ask children why they think 'l' statements would be more effective. - Have children turn to a partner and practice using an 'l' statement.
+I feel sad that I cannot play with the toy today.'"

+- Ask children why they think 'l' statements would be more effective. - Have children turn to a partner and practice using an 'l' statement.

-In small groups, children decide on one common conflict scenario in their lives.
+- In small groups, children decide on one common conflict scenario in their lives. - While they are thinking, write on the board or a flipchart or draw locally relevant symbols/pictures for each of these steps.